psychicEgg/EDHM/Odyssey/README.md

 ---

 The colors displayed in-game are completely inconsistent with your settings and/or some **customizable** elements do not change color:
-- Check that the Color Matrix in the `GraphicsConfigurationOverride.xml` file matches the original Color Matrix. *(See above for more information)*
+- Check that the Color Matrix in the `GraphicsConfigurationOverride.xml` file matches the original Color Matrix. *([See above](https://github.com/psychicEgg/EDHM/tree/main/Odyssey#install-edhm-without-edhm_ui) for more information)*

 ---

-Game Crash on Startup or refuse to open after installing EDHM:
+Parts of the Interface appear Black or Invisible after installing EDHM, and EDHM isn't working // Game Crash on Startup or refuse to open after installing EDHM:

-1 - Recently, some users have reported Game Crashes on startup when the `NVIDIA App` is installed.
-In this situation, the following solutions may work:
+1 - If you have an Nvidia Graphics Card and the `Nvidia App` installed, the following solutions may work:
  1. Disable `NVIDIA Smooth Motion` *(most common cause of the problem)*
  2. Disable NVIDIA Automatic Settings at the bottom of the Auto GPU Tuning Page
- 3. Disable `NVIDIA Overlay`
- 4. See `NVIDIA Latency` Settings
+ 3. See `NVIDIA Latency` Settings

-*This is due to a compatibility issue between the `NVIDIA App` and [`3Dmigoto`](https://github.com/bo3b/3Dmigoto), two things beyond our control.*
+*This is due to a compatibility issue between the `NVIDIA App` and [`3Dmigoto`](https://github.com/bo3b/3Dmigoto), the two get in each other's way.*

 2 - [`3Dmigoto`](https://github.com/bo3b/3Dmigoto) uses injection, so if you use other programs or mods that also use injection in Elite Dangerous, it may create a conflict and cause Crashes or Instability.
 Even simple overlay programs can use injection, so it is recommended to disable overlays in Elite Dangerous.